wgseligman/GramsSim/GramsSky/README.md

    | :-----------------------------------: |
    | <img src="power-law%20map%20diagram.png" width="75%" /> |

-The procedure is to randomly generate a position, then randomly generate the energy according to the power-law distribution at that position.
+The procedure is to randomly select a pixel, then randomly generate the energy according to the power-law distribution at that position.

 This approach is intended as a simple simulation for stellar sources.